All Episodes

 It's a delight to be with you.

-Our telephone number if you want to be on the program, 800-282-2882.
+Our telephone number, if you want to be on the program, 800-282-2882.

 That's why I was crinkling it up.

-Email address is L Rushbow at EIBNet.com.
+Email address is lrushbow at EIBnet.com.

 All right.

-I'm just gonna tell you something.
+I'm just going to tell you something.

-You moderate Republicans, you haven't the slightest idea how to win elections, you haven't the slightest idea how to win this election, you don't even understand how it is that our own nomination process was corrupted.
+You don't even understand how it is that our own nomination process was corrupted.

 I'll tell you, thank God for me.

-If it if it really, I wouldn't normally say that, but Donna Brazil, you gotta listen to two more comments because this this now this is on a different subject.
+I got two more comments because this, now this is on a different subject.

-This is when I said last week that if a Democrats nominate Hillary and Obama or Obama and Hillary the same ticket, that that ticket doesn't have a prayer.
+This is what I said last week that if the Democrats nominate Hillary and Obama or Obama and Hillary in the same ticket, that that ticket doesn't have a prayer.

 And all these liberal Democrats trying to say it was a racist statement.